 Activity Director: Dr. John Brooks

-Through this activity teaching and learning in the core curriculum-or general education program will be improved.
+The proposed activity seeks to improve teaching and learning in the core curriculum-or general education program-at Fayetteville State University (FSU).
 FSU will introduce a revised core curriculum in the fall of 2013.
-The revised core will include a set of eight core student learning outcomes (SLOs) grouped in three areas: Scientific Literacy; Humanities; and Creative Arts.
+The revised core will include a set of eight core student learning outcomes (SLOs) grouped in four areas: Transitional Studies, Disciplinary Perspectives, Essential Skills, Global Responsibility,

 Activity Director: Mr. Nick Ganesan